ankurp/Dollar/README.md

 6. In your project file `import Dollar` and you can call all of the helper functions.

 Still stuck.
 Then checkout this screencast on [how to import](http://recordit.co/0gQiCSEREF)

+## Support for Older Xcode and Swift

+Use version `2.2.0` or older for Xcode 6.1 and 6.2.

 ## Demo Apps ##
 Using